catstiger/bpmn-editor/README.md

 # bpmn-editor
-A javascript module that edits the BPMN on the browser
+A javascript module that edits the BPMN on the browser.